My name is Jonathan Winters, Lead Support Specialist here at GreenArrow.

 Over the past eight years, it has been my pleasure to team with GreenArrow customers to meet their email delivery needs.
 I would guess that if you have had an online demo or are using GreenArrow, we have most likely met somewhere along the way.

-If there is anything that my experience has taught me it is that there is a wide range of people who will be using our software!
+If there is anything that my experience has taught me it is that there is a wide range of people who use our software!
 So when I was given the opportunity to speak to you through these blogs, I was excited to have a voice to help people become more familiar with GreenArrow.

 In the excitement of launching your brand new email server, there are quite a few management fundamentals that may not seem very urgent (and not nearly as exciting) by comparison, so it is easy to forget about them.
 But regardless of whether you’re new to the email world or a seasoned veteran of the email industry, giving these things the attention they deserve can have huge payoffs and avoid major disasters.